abhisheknaik96/abhisheknaik96.github.io/_posts/2025-07-20-LagrangePoints.md

 This shows L2 is approximately $$1.52549 * 10^9$$m or roughly 1.5 million km from Earth.

-Good, our numerical estimates match our visual estimate.
+Note that our numerical estimates match the initial visual estimate.
+Good.

 ---

-Isn't it strange that the L1 and L2 points are almost the same distance from Earth?
-Why?
-Is it just a conicidence or is there a deeper reason why?
+_Isn't it strange that the L1 and L2 points are almost the same distance from Earth?
+Is it just a conicidence or is there a deeper reason why?_

-These are the questions that immediately came to my mind as I finished the above visual and numerical analysis.
+These questions came to my mind as I finished the two analyses.

-But I decided to postpone answering those questions for a while.
-A wise man once told me to savor the results you have before jumping to the next set of results.
+However, I decided to postpone answering those question.
+A wise man once told me to savor the things you have learned before jumping to the next question.

-So let us take a moment to appreciate what we've done so far.
+So let's take a moment to appreciate what we've done so far.
 We worked through the physics from first principles and derived the analytical form for the L1 and L2 points.
 Then we estimated those points visually and numerically with some code.
 Great.

 ---